Other Events and Outings

 Until recently this made a significant difference to the cost of the outing, and we hope that one day soon it may do so again.
 In her honour, therefore, the outing has become known as the ‘Cadman outing’.

-The society holds the outing, usually during May.
+The society holds the outing, usually, during May.
+However, the 2018 event is on Wednesday 19th September.